IBMStreams/samples/Databases/ODBCRun/README.md

 **7- Make Main.spl and start the SPL application**

 This SPL application (Main.spl) use the database credentials in etc/connections.xml and in odbc.ini
-connect via ODBCRun to a database and list table names of all available tables in database.
+connect via ODBCRun to a database and create a table, insert some records into table and update these records.
-(SELECT TableName FROM dbc.tables)

-To create the application you can use the make or you can import this SPL project in your Streams Studio.
+To create the application you can use the **make** or you can import this SPL project in your **Streams Studio**.